phloe/amoeba/README.md

 It currently weighs in at just above 2Kb minified and gzipped.

-It's used in the bookmarklet builder on <a href="http://amoeba-js.net/">amoeba-js.net</a>.
+It's used in the bookmarklet builder on [amoeba-js.net](http://amoeba-js.net/).

 ## Usage